ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 The purpose of this exercise is to build from scratch (step-by-step, each of which will be commented on) the most basic app capable of performing HTTP requests to a resource protected with OAuth 2.0.
 Xcode 10 and Swift 4 environment and iOS 9-12 targets will be assumed.
 The AppAuth SDK for iOS will be employed to perform the authorization flow.

-> The URIs and the private-use scheme used below serve demonstrational purposes; feel free to replace them with your own OP and RP specifics.
+The URIs and the private-use scheme used below serve demonstrational purposes.
+Feel free to replace them with your own OP and RP specifics.

-> The completed Xcode project can be found at [https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-Basic](https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-Basic) and could be used as a quick reference.
+The completed Xcode project can be found at [https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-Basic](https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-Basic) and could be used as a quick reference.
 A [short video](https://forgerock.wistia.com/medias/r7yn6bpfle) demonstrates the final result.

 We will build the app in a few implementation steps: